tonibois/Cogorza/README.md

 # Cogorza

-A program to forecast BAC in bloodstream by assuming mass conservation equation.
+A program to predict BAC in bloodstream giving a set of drinks by assuming mass conservation.